 As of June 2016 PfM has entered into forward foreign currency contracts on all currency loans made to ICE Operations, ICE Services and SOLAR.
-A fixed rate is agreed for the term of each loan and forward contracts are entered into for a year at a time and rolled forward until the maturity date.
-The maturity dates for these loan repayments are at various dates until 2023.
-All forward contracts are recognised in the statement of financial position and are measured at fair value through the income statement, using the fixed market value exchange rates agreed at the start of each forward contract.
-The value of forward contracts recognised in the Statement of financial position as at 31 December 2017 was £9,007,000 (2016: £10,501,000).
+A fixed rate is agreed for the term of each loan and forward contracts are entered into for a year at a time and rolled forward until the maturity date, currently set at various dates until 2024.
+All forward contracts are recognised in the statement of financial position and are measured at fair value through the Income statement, using the fixed market value exchange rates agreed at the start of each forward contract.
+The value of forward contracts recognised in the Statement of financial position as at 31 December 2018 was £8,505,000 (2017: £9,007,000).